 If you didn’t know the tale of the rise and fall of Lime Fresh, pull up a chair, children and listen:

 Lime Fresh was once a South Beach institution.
 Created in 2004 by restaurateur John Kunkel, the 800 square foot sliver of a taqueria at 1439 Alton Road, was a local favorite where the parking sucked, but the tacos rocked.

 But by 2012, Ruby Tuesday, the culinary tent pole for every mall in America, made Kunkel an offer he couldn’t refuse.
 Off went Lime and its 10 outposts to the home of the all you can eat garden bar for a whopping $24 million.
-By the time Kunkel cashed his check and went on to take over Miami’s culinary scene with Yardbird and Swine with his 50 Eggs Group.
+Kunkel cashed his check and went on to take over Miami’s culinary scene with Yardbird and Swine with his 50 Eggs Group.
 While he was busy triumphing, Ruby Tuesday managed to ruin Lime for everybody.
 By 2016, Ruby Tuesday closed or sold their Lime properties off.

 In the meantime Gussin held on to his franchises, which were not included in the original sale to Ruby Tuesday and has been trying to outrun the cloud of Ruby Tuesday’s failure.
 He is making the restaurant return to its roots, literally.
 The new 800-square-foot Lime will open in its original South Beach location in January.

 “We have been looking for a location on South Beach for some time now,” Gussin said.
 “We are so excited to return to the same location where it all began and to be back on the Beach.”